 Solar Filter Material from Baader Planetarium

-Astro-Physics has been chosen sole US and Canadian importer for BAADER AstroSolar, an exciting solar filter material that has revolutionized high-resolution solar observing.
-The following comments are from Roland Christen of Astro-Physics.
+Astro-Physics has been chosen sole US and Canadian importer for BAADER AstroSolar, an exciting new solar filter material that promises to revolutionize high-resolution solar observing.

-For years our customers have asked us to recommend a solar filter that would not degrade the image of our fine refractors.
-Years ago, aluminized Mylar material was sold in very thin sheets, and was quite good for high-resolution visual and photographic work.
-However, the material had several drawbacks - it was metallized on only one side and so was prone to multiple pinholes.
+For years our customers have been asking us to recommend a solar filter that would not degrade the image of our fine refractors.
+Originally, aluminized Mylar material was sold in very thin sheets, and was quite good for high-resolution visual and photographic work.
+The material had several drawbacks - it was metallized only on one side and so was prone to multiple pinholes.
 It required 2 sheets back to back which allowed rubbing of the surfaces in windy conditions causing degradation of the metallization.
 The film had a grain structure and produced a strong cross pattern of a pinhole test source (it was not diffraction-limited).
 This produced a hazy bluish, low contrast final image, although sunspot detail was quite good.
 In the following years, the original thin aluminized Mylar was discontinued to be replaced by a thicker double-coated film that did not have the sharpness of the original.
 On top of that, the contrast was even more degraded.

 Along came inexpensive commercial glass solar filters made from plate glass.
 We tested a number of these and found them to have extremely poor optical figure and thus could not recommend them to any of our customers.
 This situation has not changed to this day.

 Enter the new BAADER AstroSolar safety film.
-This new high-strength polymer is unlike anything else sold today.
-Thomas Baader tested hundreds of films on a double-pass autocollimator before discovering this special material that produces a high contrast, scatter-free diffraction-limited image.
-To produce this special film, the manufacturer uses a patented high-temperature process, similar to annealing, to eliminate internal strains.The material is then ion implanted and metallized with a tough, color-neutral layer on both sides of the film.
+This new high-strength polymer is unlike anything sold today.
+Thomas Baader tested hundreds of films on a double-pass autocollimator before discovering this special material that produced a high contrast, scatter-free diffraction-limited image.
+He informed us that all the other films, including Mylar, produce a significant cross pattern of a pinhole source, and show a high degree of scatter due to internal strains and grain structures.
+To produce this special film, the manufacturer uses a patented high-temperature process, similar to annealing, to eliminate internal strains.The material is then ion implanted and metallized with a tough, color neutral layer on both sides of the film.
 This ion implantation/metallization process (also patented), produces a high-contrast film that stands up to considerable abuse, unlike the metallized mylar materials used in virtually every other commercial solar filter today.
 The coating cannot easily be rubbed off, and in that respect is actually safer than coated glass filters.
 As mentioned above, the material is coated on both sides.
 Even if you find a pinhole on one side, it is likely that the other side is still coated, providing the protection of that single layer.
 Since it is nearly impossible for any manufacturer to produce filter coating that is absolutely pinhole-free, a few pinholes may be found.

 The September 2000 issue of Sky & Telescope declared that AstroSolar is the "new standard in solar filters."
 The review compared AstroSolar with Solar-Skreen, the winner of the July 1999 review, in which five of the leading filters available at that time were evaluated.
 Alan MacRobert of Sky & Telescope determined that the AstroSolar material leaves the sun a more natural white, provides a brighter image, reveals sharper and more contrasty detail, and is a better value than the competing filter.

-BAADER AstroSolar film is available in two densities: ND 5 ( 0.00001 transmission) for direct visual use, and ND 3.8 (0.00016 transmission) for photography only.
-Each order will come with these instructions: "Making an Inexpensive Filter Cell for BAADER AstroSolar Material" and "Cleaning AstroSolar Film."
+BAADER AstroSolar film is available in two densities, ND 5 ( 0.00001 transmission) for direct visual use, and ND 3.8 (0.00016 transmission) for photography only.
+Each order will come with instructions to make a simple and effective solar filter for your telescope.